-PHE Immunisation Against Infectious Disease (Green Book) states that where the defect is noticed after the vaccine has been administered, advice on management of the patient should be sought.
+UK Health Security Agency (UKHSA) Immunisation Against Infectious Disease (the Green Book) states that where the defect is noticed after the vaccine has been administered, advice on management of the patient should be sought.
 NHSE advise that the preferred route is via the Regional Vaccination Operations Centre (RVOC).

 Defective vaccines should be recorded in local stock management/reconciliation systems.

 Reporting counterfeit vaccines